White

 Leaf spot showing concentric rings |

 The leaf of the infected plant shows round to irregular concentric spots.
-In severe cases, the symptoms may be seen on leaves, stem and even on pods of sarson (Brassica compestris L.).
+In severe cases, the symptoms may be seen on leaves, stem and even on pods of sarson (Brassica campestris L.).

 Pathogen

 Alternaria brassicae (Berk.)
-Sacc. is causative fungi of this disease.
+Sacc. is the causative fungus of this disease.
 Fungus grows inter or intracellularly in the host.
-Conidiophores arise form the mycelium after a few days of limited growth.
+Conidiophores arise from the mycelium after a few days of limited growth.
 One to several conidia may develop (singly or in chain) at the tip of conidiophores.
-The conidia are bottle like with long beak and narrow base.
-The body of the conidia are septate with several cross and vertical septa (see photograph) and also called as muriform conidia.
+The conidia are bottle-like with a long beak and narrow base.
+The body of the conidia are septate with several cross and vertical septa (see photograph) and also called muriform conidia.

 Conidia of Alternaria brassicae. bar = 20 μm |